 Although more than a third of European workers would be willing to work in another Member State, one in five people believe that there are still too many obstacles to do so, from problems with the languages to cross-border commuting.

 The sense of belonging to the European Community

 In Europe, the legal regime for acquiring citizenship results from a mix of ius sanguinis (citizenship inherited from parents) and ius soli (citizenship given by the state on you were born).
-Each system has its flaws and choices are usually based on legislative policy needs.
 There is still no uniform approach, which affects the delay of an authentic European citizenship.

 It should be considered also that in each Member State citizens live different memberships which determine different personal statuses.